 Day 1: EveningWildhorse Saloon/Chad Lee

 An evening out in Lower Broadway (centered on 2nd Avenue and Broadway), Nashville's hottest nightlife area, is a must for party-goers.
-Eat at Wildhorse Saloon or other local restaurants and catch a concert or take a dance lesson before hitting one of many live music clubs sharing the streets with warehouses and old bars.
+Catch a concert or take a dance lesson before hitting one of many live music clubs sharing the streets with warehouses and old bars.
 We like Legends Corner , Robert's Western World , Tootsie's Orchid Lounge and B.B.
 King's Blues Club .
 (If you're in the mood for a more upscale evening, opt for a leisurely dinner on the second floor of Merchants , set in a vintage hotel.)

 Day 2: MorningAAA/Katie Broome

-After a night of partying in Lower Broadway, return there to browse souvenir stores housing a wealth of country music-themed wares.
-But if you want something more memorable than a magnet or a commemorative shot glass—or even if you're just window-shopping—two venerable businesses on and near Broadway are worth a peek inside.
-At the original Ernest Tubb Record Shop opened in the 1940s, you can score some rare vinyl, along with hard-to-find CDs.
-Or, you could spend your hard-earned cash on a concert poster reprint from Nashville's historic Hatch Show Print (located inside the Country Music Hall of Fame and Museum).
+After a night of partying in Lower Broadway, return there to browse souvenir stores for country music-themed wares.
+But if you want something more memorable than a magnet or a commemorative shot glass, peek inside the original Ernest Tubb Record Shop opened in the 1940s, where you can score some rare vinyl or hard-to-find CDs.
+Or, you could snag a concert poster reprint from Nashville's historic Hatch Show Print (located inside the Country Music Hall of Fame and Museum).
 The cool turn-of-the-20th-century letterpress print shop has created custom designs for everyone from Bob Dylan to Mumford & Sons and offers tours of its production area.

 Day 2: EveningCourtesy of Gaylord Opryland Attractions